 Thinking about buying a Short Term Rental in the Austin Area?
 Here's Your Complete Breakdown on the Rules and Regulations for Operating a Vacation Rental in Central Texas

-No matter where you are looking to invest, it's important to understand that STRs are generally classified as rentals less than 30 days.
-If you are planning to rent your home out monthly or for even longer durations there are far less municipal rules.
-If you are planning to use your property as a vacation rental, this post is for you!
+No matter where you are looking to purchase, it's important to understand that STRs are generally classified as rentals less than 30 days.
+If you are planning to rent your home out monthly or for even longer durations there are far less rules.
+If you are planning to use your property as a vacation rental where guests stay for a few days or weeks, this post is for you!

 Within the city limits of Austin, the regulations regarding short term rentals are pretty strict.
 They have a comprehensive permitting process and caps on the number of short term rentals allowed.
 In fact, in the City of Austin, it's almost impossible to get a permit to operate a short term rental for a single family home if it's not your primary residence.

-Interested in finding out more information about purchasing a home to use as a short term rental in the Austin area?
-Contact me for details
+Interested in purchasing a property to use as a short term rental in the Austin area?

 Happy 4th of July weekend!
 Need some fun and exciting ideas to celebrate this year in the ATX?
 We've rounded up a view great options to check out if you don't already have plans for this holiday weekend.